tmobile/magentaA11y/how-to/link-button.md

 permalink: /how-to-test/link-button/
 ---

-<span tabindex="-1" id="top-text">Testing links and buttons is essential to ensuring a site is accessible and functional for all users.</span>
+Testing links and buttons is essential to ensuring a site is accessible and functional for all users.

 ## <step-number>1</step-number> How to test
 {: .divider }